grimy86/CCI25/Windows_Internals/Processes.md

 ```

 ## Handles
+Like we've mentioned before in the overview, everything in Windows could be seen as an [object](/Windows_Internals/Introduction.md).
+Oversimplified but, a handle is a `reference` to a Windows object.

 When threads are being run they often require system resources like registry keys, files, folders, session information, etc.

-A handle is basically a declaration from the thread saying that this system resource is being used by the process.
+Essentially, it's a declaration from a thread saying that this `system resource` / `object` is being used by the process.

 > [!NOTE]
 > A handle makes the specified system resource solely available to it's process.